What are the benefits of being an Alaska Tribal Network (ATN) community?

 ATS has a Policy Board that is made up of member Tribal representatives from across the state.
 The Policy Board maintains and amends the ATN policies for the maximum benefit of all ATN connected communities which are all ATS members.
 The Tribes determine their own destiny on the network.

-The ATN is the enabling framework for Digital Inclusion for all ATN communities.
+The ATN is the enabling framework for Digital Equity for all ATN communities.

 Fundamentally, the ATN will close the Digital Divide for rural Alaska, which will open the floodgates that speak to the opportunity, access, knowledge, and skill for broadband.

-Instead of just focusing on how to install affordable broadband capabilities, Digital Inclusion also needs to include 1) internet-enabled devices that meet the needs of the user; 2) access to digital literacy training; 3) quality technical support; and 4) applications and online content designed to enable and encourage self-sufficiency.
+Instead of just focusing on how to install affordable broadband capabilities, Digital Equity also needs to include 1) internet-enabled devices that meet the needs of the user; 2) equal access for all community citizens no matter what their economic or physical limitations; 3) access to digital literacy training; 4) quality technical support; and 5) applications and online content designed to enable and encourage self-sufficiency.

 The ATN opens up possibilities and connection for rural Tribal communities to participate in opportunities the rest of the US takes for granted.
 In these times, affordable broadband access is as essential as water, power, and electricity.
 The ATN makes it possible.